soblin/bintree-iterator/README.md

 ## examle

-Construct a bintree, set its traversal mode, and use iterator.
+Construct a bintree, set its traversal mode from {PreOrder, InOrder, PostOrder}.
+Then .begin() and increment operator++ creates itreator in the designated traversal manner.

 ```cpp
   BinaryTree<int> tree;